elis-wind/PhD/Data_constitution/readme.md

 **Input**

-- A .txt file per segment & corpus with:
+- A folder with .txt file per segment & corpus with:

     - Adjectival lemma
     - Lemma count

 **Output**

-- A .csv file per segment & corpus with:
+- A folder with .csv file per segment & corpus with:

     - Dropped duplicates